tutoriel-pandul/bitcoin-educational-content/courses/eco102/en.md

 <chapterId>c518e449-f638-553c-9a49-15da48023d41</chapterId>

-Everyone knows Tartuffe or the Impostor, the comedy by Molière in which a cunning devotee attempts to seduce Elmire and swindle her husband Orgon.
+Many people know "Tartuffe or the Impostor", the comedy by Molière in which a cunning devotee attempts to seduce Elmire and swindle her husband Orgon.
 How can one protect oneself against the deceptions of such a hypocrite who pretends to do you good while plotting against you?

 Bastiat notes that there are two ways to put an end to this kind of imposture: correct Tartuffe or enlighten Orgon.
 Of course, there will always be Tartuffes, but their power to harm would be much reduced if there were fewer Orgons to listen to them.